Joy-Anna Duggar Called ‘Tacky’ After Adding Gift Cards To Wedding Registry

 A post shared by Luke 1:37 (@theduggarsfanpage) on

 A fan discovered the wedding registry for Joy-Anna Duggar and Austin Forsyth online at Amazon and shared it on social media.
 The list is open and anyone can send the couple a gift.
-They have their wedding date listed as October 28, 2017, but that is not the true date.
-Duggar and Forsyth used Joy-Anna’s birthday in order to conceal their actual wedding date, which has not yet been revealed.
+They have their wedding date listed as October 28, 2017 but that is not the true date.
+Duggar and Forsyth used Joy-Anna’s birthday in order to conceal their actual wedding date which has not yet been revealed.
 There is speculation that the event could be happening sooner rather than later, especially if they are attempting to get footage for the upcoming season of Counting On.

 The good news is, Joy-Anna Duggar has plenty of knowledge about planning a wedding.
 She helped Jinger Duggar Vuolo with some of the things for her November wedding.
 In fact, Austin Forsyth also helped with some of the wedding preparations for Jinger’s big day.
 The couple is working hard to make sure the day is everything they want, along with the help of TLC.
-Fans are anticipating some of the wedding planning to be aired on the upcoming season of Counting On, which is due sometime this summer.
-An official date has not been announced, but footage of Jessa Duggar Seewald giving birth to Henry will be included along with some footage from Jinger’s life as a married woman in Texas.
+Fans are anticipating some of the wedding planning to be aired on the upcoming season of Counting On which is due sometime this summer.
+An official date has not been announced but footage of Jessa Duggar Seewald giving birth to Henry will be included along with some footage from Jinger’s life as a married woman in Texas.

 At Jessa's baby shower ???????????? #jessaseewald #joyannaduggar #janaduggar #jillmdillard